pingcap/docs/system-variables.md

 > **Warning:**
 >
-> For TiDB versions earlier than v5.3.1, this variable has a defect and using it might cause unexpected results.
-Ensure that you only use this variable in TiDB versions later than v5.3.1.
+> For TiDB versions earlier than v5.3.1 or v5.4.1, this variable has a defect and using it might cause unexpected results.
+Ensure that you use this variable ONLY in TiDB versions later than v5.3.1 or v5.4.1.

 - Scope: GLOBAL
 - Persists to cluster: Yes